AlexSnedden/Breast-Cancer-Linear-Classifier/README.md

 # Breast-Cancer-Linear-Classifier
-A single layer neural network to classify cells as cancerous ot not.
+A single layer neural network to classify cells as cancerous or not.